UoA-eResearch/On-Prem-SRE-UserGuide/docs/As_a_data_ingress_approver.md

 # As a Data Ingress Approver

-Login as in section () or change to “Ingress approver” role (section)
+Login in to SRE and if needed, change to “Ingress approver” role.

 ## View ingress requests